 Osteopathy is a highly successful method of treating pain and functional impairment.
 After taking a thorough case history and examining your body, your osteopath will create a diagnosis and treatment plan.
 Osteopaths combine message therapy, joint manipulation, mobilisations and stretching of your muscles to relieve you from your aches, spasms and feelings of stiffness.
 Your osteopath will also provide you with specific exercises and give you advice for the best posture to adopt at home, in the office or at night during sleep.

-• Most back pain has no specific cause and is due to minor stress to the ligaments and muscles of the back.
+• Back pain has a specific cause - Wrong!
+Most back pain has no specific cause and is due to minor stress to the ligaments and muscles of the back.

-• Conversely, most people have signs of wear and tear in their spine that is not painful and is a normal part of life.
+• Wear and tear in the spine is always painful - Wrong!
+Most people have signs of wear and tear in their spine that is not painful at all.

-• Spines do not go 'out of alignment'.
-Instead pain can cause muscles to tense up and make you appear uneven.
+• Spines go 'out of alignment' - Wrong!
+Instead, pain can cause muscles to tense up and make you appear uneven.

-• Discs do not slip out.
+• Discs slip out of place - Wrong!
 Discs are sturdy and strong structures, but occasionally you can get a tear or herniation - these can be very painful but do recover.